Denton-L/based-connect/README.txt

 based-connect
 =============

-If you own Bose headphones, you'll know that Bose Connect is not available on Linux.
-This program attempts to reverse engineer that app in order to give the headphones Linux support.
+If you own a Bose device, you'll know that Bose Connect is not available on Linux.
+This program attempts to reverse engineer that app in order to give the device Linux support.

 Usage
 -----

 ./based-connect [options] <address>
-	address: The Bluetooth address of the headphones.
+	address: The Bluetooth address of the device.

 Options:
 	-h, --help
 		Print the help message.

 	-n <name>, --name=<name>
-		Change the name of the headphones.
+		Change the name of the device.

 	-c <level>, --noise-cancelling=<level>
 		Change the noise cancelling level.